Prince Michael of Kent: Marriage and personal life

+In 2014, Michael was successfully treated for prostate cancer.

 Personal interests

 Commercial

-Prince Michael manages his own consultancy business, and undertakes business throughout the world.
+Michael manages his own consultancy business, and undertakes business throughout the world.
 He is also a qualified interpreter of Russian.

 Masonic

-Prince Michael is an active Freemason.
+Michael is an active Freemason.
 He is the Grand Master of the Grand Lodge of Mark Master Masons, and Provincial Grand Master of the Provincial Grand Lodge of Middlesex.

 Russia

-Prince Michael speaks fluent Russian and has a strong interest in Russia, where he is a well-known figure (he is a former recipient of the Order of Friendship).
+Michael speaks fluent Russian and has a strong interest in Russia, where he is a well-known figure (he is a former recipient of the Order of Friendship).
 Tsar Nicholas II was a first cousin of three of his grandparents: George V, Prince Nicholas of Greece and Denmark, and Grand Duchess Elena Vladimirovna of Russia.
 When the bodies of the Tsar and some of his family were recovered in 1991, the remains were later identified by DNA using, among others, a sample from Michael for recognition.
 He attended the 1998 burial of the Tsar and his family in St Petersburg.
 He is an honorary member of the Romanov Family Association.
 He is also the second cousin of Maria Vladimirovna, Grand Duchess of Russia, who is a claimant to the headship of the Imperial Family of Russia.
 They share the same great-grandfather, Grand Duke Vladimir Alexandrovich.
 Michael is the patron of organisations which have close ties with Russia, including the Russo-British Chamber of Commerce and the St Gregory's Foundation.
-In his capacity as patron of Children's Fire and Burns Trust, Prince Michael has led fundraising rallies in 1999 and 2003 in Russia to raise money for the charity.
+In his capacity as patron of Children's Fire and Burns Trust, Michael has led fundraising rallies in 1999 and 2003 in Russia to raise money for the charity.
 He also led another rally in 2005 and raised money for the Royal Marsden Hospital and Britain's Charities Aid Foundation Russia.

+Michael served as the Patron of the Russo-British Chamber of Commerce (RBCC).
+He left the position in 2022.

-On 4 March 2022, Michael returned the Order of Friendship in the aftermath of the 2022 Russian invasion of Ukraine.
+On 4 March 2022, Michael returned the Order of Friendship due to the Russian invasion of Ukraine.

+Finland

+Michael of Kent made a visit to Finland in 2017, during which he visited Helsinki, Espoo, Porvoo, Pori, and Tampere.
+The visit concluded with a gala dinner at the House of Nobility in Helsinki.
+The purpose of the multi-day visit was to enhance trade and investment relations between Britain and Finland.

+In 2022, Michael visited Finland again, this time focusing on Tampere, Lempäälä, and Helsinki during the British Week.
+As part of his visit, he participated in various events, including a gala dinner at Svenska Klubben in Helsinki.
+One of the highlights of his trip was attending the British Week Platinum Jubilee 2022 Banquet in Helsinki.
+Additionally, Michael and the British delegation visited several locations in Tampere, such as the Naistenlahti Powerplant, Nokia Arena, and the Kokkovuori Shooting Center in Lempäälä.
+During his visit, Michael visited the Mannerheim Museum, which is the former home of Marshal Carl Gustaf Emil Mannerheim in Helsinki.